SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/programming/high-level-environments/python/dask.md

 * It runs on both CPUs and GPUs.
 * It is robust.
 A nanny process can revive dead workers and the job can continue.
 * It has a very nice Bokeh status monitoring page.
-* It can be used on an interactive node or in batch script.
+* It can be used on an interactive node or in a batch script.

 # Dask on Cori
 We reccomend first creating your own conda environment using Python 3 which